 Mastery of a course is determined by the successful completion of examinations.
 Successful completion means the student has earned at least 70 percent of the points available for the course.
-Chapter review tests (called "Test Yourself") and unit progress evaluations (usually located in the back of the IST) should be completed before proceeding through the remainder of the course.
+Chapter review tests (called "Test Yourself") and unit progress evaluations should be completed before proceeding through the remainder of the course.
 These self-graded evaluations are designed to help the student assess his or her mastery of the course.
-Answer keys for the chapter tests and unit progress evaluations are usually located in the back of the IST.
-(In the previous curriculum, a mid-course evaluation and answer key were included in each course Study Guide.
-Seven of these courses are still being studied and serviced.)
+Answer keys for the chapter tests and unit progress evaluations are usually located at the back of the IST.

 A final examination is required for every course.
-Examinations are to be taken closed-book (without the use of books, Bibles, notes, or other materials).
+Examinations are to be taken from closed books (without using books, Bibles, notes, or other materials).
 If a student fails an examination, he or she is allowed one retake and is charged a retake fee.
 An alternate exam will be administered for the retake.
 The score received on the retake examination, whether higher or lower than the original exam score, is the final score.
-If a student fails the retake exam, he or she must re-enroll in the course by paying the current tuition fee and then pass the final examination in order to receive credit for the course.
+If a student fails the retake exam, he or she must re-enroll in the course by paying the current tuition fee and then pass the final examination to receive credit for the course.